mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 After having fun with 7900 XTX.
 Let us start to look into a broader set of AMD devices.
 Specifically, we looked into SteamDeck, which comes with a AMD APU.
-One limitation of the deck is that the bios caped the GPU VRAM to 4GB, which is not enough for rocm driver to support a 4-bit 7B model.
-Luckily, we find out that Mesa's vulkan driver on steamdeck have robust support that allows buffer to go beyond the 4GB cap(likely reuses some unified memory on CPU).
+One limitation of the deck is that the bios caped the GPU VRAM to 4GB, which is not enough for ROCm driver to support a 4-bit 7B model.
+Luckily, we find out that Mesa's Vulkan driver on steamdeck have robust support that allows buffer to go beyond the 4GB cap(likely reuses some unified memory on CPU).

 <p align="center">